 - What are the primary/major areas of focus for staff development and specifically how were they selected?
-For example, were student achievement data used to determined the need for professional development in reading instruction? - What are the methods by which professional development is delivered (e.g., after school workshops, conference attendance, individual mentoring, etc.)? - How are teachers supported during implementation (e.g., through in-class coaching, teacher-principal meetings, student performance data reporting, etc.)?
+For example, were student achievement data used to determine the need for professional development in reading instruction? - What are the methods by which professional development is delivered (e.g., after school workshops, conference attendance, individual mentoring, etc.)? - How are teachers supported during implementation (e.g., through in-class coaching, teacher-principal meetings, student performance, and data reporting, etc.)?

 An Instructional Quality Team and school leadership teams study student achievement, analyze needs, and identify areas for staff development.
 These identified needs become the focus of professional development for the following year for an ongoing comprehensive staff development program.
-This program includes district wide assistance to teachers on content standards, curriculum, special needs students, differentiation, EL students, the Alcohol, Tobacco, Other Drugs and Violence program (ATODV), the anti-bullying initiative "Bullying Hurts Inside and Out", Caring School Community program, Technology, paraprofessional training and utilized for discussion on instruction such as classroom management.
-Professional development days have been utilized for discussion or instruction and assessment.
+This program includes district wide assistance to teachers on content standards, curriculum, special needs students, differentiation, EL students, the Olweus Bullying Prevention Program, Caring School Community program, Technology, paraprofessional training and additional topics impacting instruction, such as classroom management.
+Professional development days have been utilized for discussion and training on instruction and assessment.
 New teachers have attended Los Angeles County workshops and the Beginning Teacher Support and Assessment program (BTSA) offerings.
+In addition, CCUSD provides professional development to staff on a variety of topics including Common Core Standards, SDAIE, and high engagement strategies, Direct Interactive Instruction, and use of technology as a tool for instruction.

-Teachers at La Ballona Elementary School regularly meet in grade-level teams to analyze District Benchmark Assessments.
-Teachers work collaboratively to design and implement academic interventions in the classroom to support students who struggle with achieving grade-level benchmarks.
-Additionally, we use the Success Maker program to deliver individualized instruction designed to fill in achievement gaps for students not meeting benchmarks.
+Teachers at La Ballona Elementary School regularly meet in Professional Learning Teams to collaborate and analyze District Benchmark Assessments.
+Teachers work together to design and implement academic interventions in the classroom to support students who struggle with achieving grade-level benchmarks.
+Additionally, we use the Succes Maker software program to deliver individualized instruction designed to fill in achievement gaps for students not meeting benchmarks and to enrich the learning of students that are proficient or advanced.
 This program is conducted 30 minutes, twice a week before and after school in our computer lab.

-All teachers participate in monthly professional development provided by CCUSD in math, science and reading language arts.
+All teachers participate in monthly professional development provided by CCUSD on a variety of topics including: ELA, mathematics, science, technology, Common Core Standards, and integration of the arts.
 A partnership with UCLA has provided training and funding for science materials.
-Additional instruction in ways to most effectively implement the enVision math materials have been provided as well.
-Teacher training in research-based strategies for enhancing instruction in reading and written language have been presented by district adminitrators as well.
+Additional training has been provided in ways to most effectively implement the enVision math program.
+Teacher training in research-based strategies for enhancing instruction in reading and written language as well as in strategies for working with English Language Learners has been provided by the District.
 At La Ballona, teachers regularly participate in the reading and discussion of research articles about literacy and pedagogy.
-The staff has participated in a professional book study of Classroom Instruction that Works with English Language Learners by Hill and Flynn.
+BTSA is provided by the District for all first and second year teachers and each teacher is assigned a BTSA provider that ensures additional support to our beginning teachers.